remp2020/remp/Beam/README.md

     * `fields`: Extra metadata you want to track with event (e.g. `{foo: bar}`)).
     * `source`: Object with utm parameters (e.g. `{ utm_campaign: "foo" }`).

-* `remplib.tracker.trackChekout(funnelId)`: tracks checkout commerce event - indicating that user is summarizing his order
+* `remplib.tracker.trackCheckout(funnelId)`: tracks checkout commerce event - indicating that user is summarizing the order
     * `funnelId`: Reference to funnel bringing user to checkout page.
 You can use IDs if your system contains referencable funnels or string keys otherwise.
 If your system doesn't support funnels and you don't need to differentiate them, use `"default"`.

 * `remplib.tracker.trackCheckoutWithSource: function(funnelId, article, source)`: tracks checkout commerce event with custom article source - indicating that user is summarizing his order
 	* `funnelId`: Reference to funnel bringing user to checkout page.
 You can use IDs if your system contains referencable funnels or string keys otherwise.
-If your system doesn't support funnels and you don't need to differentiate them,
+If your system doesn't support funnels and you don't need to differentiate them and `default` is a recommended value.
-    * `article`: Object with info about current article
+    * `article`: Object with info about current article (it is safe to reuse `remplib.tracker.article` if you don't want to make any changes).
 		```
 		{
 			id: String, // required, ID of article in your CMS